Kevin-McGonigle/comet/docs/features/features.md

 # Features
-This document contains an overview of each of the desired metrics and models to be delivered as part of comet, the code metrics and analysis tool, including their respective formulae, priorities and other details.
+This document contains an overview of each of the desired metrics and models to be delivered as part of comet, the code metrics and analysis tool, including their respective formulae.

 ## Overview